marc-himmelberger/thesis-quantumsafe-fep/README.md

 ## Installation, Requirements

 - To use pre-commit hooks to clone Overleaf files: `pip3 install pre-commit` and `pre-commit install`
+- To make sure that the Lyrebird submodule is also fetched, use `git clone --recurse-submodules` or `git submodule update --init`

 ## Measuring